centrifugal/centrifugo/README.md

 ### Highlights

 * Fast server capable to serve thousands of simultaneous connections
+* Simple to install and cross platform – works on Linux, MacOS and Windows
 * Easily integrates with existing application – no need to rewrite your code base to introduce real-time events
 * HTTP and GRPC API to communicate from your application backend (publish messages in channels etc)
 * JSON and binary Protobuf Websocket protocol